Walnuts

 Yes, walnuts are excellent for brain function.
 Bioactive compounds and omega-3s are linked to improved cognitive function and memory consolidation.

 Yes, incorporating walnuts into your daily diet is generally considered safe and highly beneficial.
-Walnuts provide a consistent source of essential nutrients and bioactive compounds that sup
+Walnuts provide a consistent source of essential nutrients and bioactive compounds that support long-term health.

 The healthiest way to consume walnuts is often raw, which is maximum retention of sensitive omega-3 fatty acids.